Graph sharing game and the structure of weighted graphs with a forbidden subdivision: Introduction

 \section{Introduction}

 The \emph{graph sharing game} is played by two players, Alice and Bob, on a connected graph $G$ with non-negative weights assigned to the vertices.
-Starting with Alice, the players take the vertices of $G$ one by one, in each move keeping the set of all taken vertices connected, until the whole $G$ has been taken.
-Each player wants to maximize the total weight of the vertices they have gathered.
+Starting with Alice, the players alternate in taking the vertices of $G$ one by one until the whole $G$ has been taken.
+The rule is that the set of all taken vertices must induce a connected subgraph of $G$ through the whole game.
+Each player wants to maximize the total weight of the vertices they have gathered by the end.

-The above is one of the two graph sharing games introduced by Cibulka, Kyn\v{c}l, M\'esz\'aros, Stola\v{r} and Valtr \cite{CKM+13} and independently by Micek and Walczak \cite{MiW11,MiW12} as generalizations of Peter Winkler's ``pizza game''.
+The above is one of the two graph sharing games introduced by Cibulka, Kynčl, Mészáros, Stolař, and Valtr \cite{CKM+13} and independently by Micek and Walczak \cite{MiW11,MiW12}.
 They called it the graph sharing game with taken part connected or \emph{game T}\@.
-The other game, called the graph sharing game with remaining part connected or \emph{game R}, has the same rules except that the remaining (non-taken) part of the graph must be connected instead of the taken part.
-The ``pizza game'' is either of the two games played on a cycle.
-Cibulka et al.\ \cite{CKM+10} and independently Knauer, Micek and Ueckerdt \cite{KMU11} proved that Alice has a strategy to collect at least $4/9$ of the total weight of any cycle, which is best possible.
+The other game, called the graph sharing game with remaining part connected or \emph{game R}, differs from game T in that the remaining (non-taken) part of the graph must be connected instead of the taken part.
+Both games originate from the ``pizza sharing game'' popularized by Peter Winkler, which is either game T or game R played on a cycle.
+Cibulka et~al.\ \cite{CKM+10} and independently Knauer, Micek, and Ueckerdt \cite{KMU11} proved that Alice has a strategy to collect at least $4/9$ of the total weight of any pizza.
+This bound is best possible (see Figure \ref{fig:4/9}).

 Easy examples show that there is no hope in obtaining a similar result for either game T or game R on general graphs \cite{CKM+13,MiW11,MiW12}.
-However, an appropriate restriction on the parity of the number of vertices and the structure of the graph can yield the existence of good strategies of Alice.
+However, an appropriate restriction on the parity of the number of vertices and the structure of the graph can yield existence of good strategies of Alice.

-For game T, Micek and Walczak \cite{MiW12} constructed very simple graphs (caterpillars and subdivided stars) with an even number of vertices and with arbitrarily small guaranteed outcome of Alice.
+For game T, Micek and Walczak \cite{MiW12} constructed very simple graphs (caterpillars and subdivided stars) with an even number of vertices and with arbitrarily small guaranteed outcome of Alice (see Example \ref{ex:hedgehog}).
 On the other hand, they proved that Alice can always secure at least $1/4$ of the total weight playing on a tree with an odd number of vertices.
 They also constructed a family of graphs with an odd number of vertices that are arbitrarily bad for Alice.
 These graphs contain subdivisions of arbitrarily large cliques.
 As the main result of this paper, we prove that these subdivisions are unavoidable.

 \begin{theorem} For every positive integer\/ $n$, there is\/ $c_n\in(0,1]$ such that if\/ $G$ is a weighted connected graph with an odd number of vertices and with no subdivision of\/ $K_n$, then Alice has a strategy to collect vertices of total weight at least\/ $c_nw(G)$ in the graph sharing game on\/ $G$ with taken part connected, where\/ $w(G)$ denotes the total weight of\/ $G$. \end{theorem}